MD2Korg/software.md2k.org/content/howto/mPerf/sensors.md

 {{< figure src="/img/howto/mPerf/AutoSenseChest.png" title="Autosense Chest Sensor" caption="">}}

-Autosense chest sensor is a wearable unit with an elastic chestband and a set of connector cables.
+Autosense chest sensor is a wearable unit with an elastic chestband and connector cables.
 The sensor is designed to track breathing patterns by measuring respiratory effort and lung volume.
 These biomarkers of respiration can be used by the mCerebrum software to assist in monitoring and predicting repeated human behaviors such as stress, eating, speaking, and smoking.

 #### Troubleshooting